List of Masonic Grand Lodges in the United States

 This is a list of all verifiable organizations that claim to be a Masonic Grand Lodge in United States.

-A Masonic "Grand Lodge" (or sometimes "Grand Orient") is the governing body that supervises the individual "Lodges of Freemasons" in a particular geographical area, known as its "jurisdiction" (usually corresponding to a sovereign state or other major geopolitical unit).
-Some are large, with thousands of members divided into hundreds of subordinate lodges, while others are tiny, with only a few members split between a handful of local lodges.
+A Masonic Grand Lodge (or sometimes "Grand Orient") is the governing body that supervises the individual Masonic lodges in a particular geographical area, known as its "jurisdiction" and usually corresponding to a sovereign state or other major geopolitical unit.
+Some are large, with thousands of members divided into hundreds of subordinate lodges, while others are tiny, with only a few members split between a handful or even a single local lodges.
 Sometimes there will only be one Grand Lodge in a given area, but the majority of the time there will be at least two.
-More often, there will be several competing Grand Lodges claiming the same jurisdictional area, or claiming overlapping areas.
-This fact leads to debates over legitimacy: Not all Grand Lodges and Grand Orients recognize each other as being legitimate.
+Occasionally, there will be several competing Grand Lodges claiming the same jurisdictional area, or claiming overlapping areas.
+This fact leads to debates over legitimacy.
+Not all Grand Lodges and Grand Orients recognize each other as being legitimate.
 However, such recognition is not relevant to this list, yet recognition is foundational within the fraternal order.

 Inclusion in this list only requires the establishment of a physical (as opposed to a virtual, or online) presence, and lodges (regular, unrecognized or clandestine) which acknowledge their governance.

-Membership numbers are subject to change; for current figures, check the sources which are indicated in the reference section.
+Membership numbers are subject to change and some are outdated; for current figures, check the sources which are indicated in the reference section.

+Grand Lodges in the United States that are members of the Conference of Grand Masters in North America or have Prince Hall Affiliation

+In 2023, the total membership of all United States Grand Lodges that are members of the Conference of Grand Masters in North America was 869,429.